 Exposure can occur when someone touches, inhales, or ingests benzene or BTEX.
 Sometimes, when gasoline or other storage tanks leak, benzene or BTEX can contaminate drinking water sources.
-Indeed, groundwater and drinking water sources in New York and New Jersey have been found to be contaminated with benzene and BTEX.
+Indeed, groundwater and drinking water sources in New Jersey has been found to be contaminated with benzene and BTEX.
 In fact, benzene and BTEX are major types of groundwater and drinking was contamination in the region.
 Sources can also release benzene through incinerators or other industrial processes.
 In those cases benzene or BTEX can become airborne and people can breathe it in, sometimes without even knowing it.
 When people come into contact with benzene or BTEX, there can be dermal (or skin) exposure.

 The possible health effects of benzene or BTEX exposure vary greatly and depend on the amount and duration of a person’s exposure, as well their personal circumstances.
 People who are exposure to benzene or BTEX may develop an abnormal heartbeat.
 Such abnormal heartbeats can be dangerous and may even result long-term health consequences or death.
 In addition, those exposed to benzene or BTEX may feel nauseous as a result of this exposure and may develop gastrointestinal symptoms.
 Other symptoms include blurry vision and unconsciousness in certain cases.
 Benzene or BTEX may also cause normal human cells to malfunction.
 This can result in a failure of bone marrow to produce enough blood cells, resulting in anemia.
 Long-term exposure to high-level benzene can result in leukemia, a cancer of blood-forming organs.
 These are just a few examples of possible illnesses and symptoms that may result from benzene or BTEX exposure.